 - Write a clear and detailed job description.
 The more targeted about the skills and competencies you can be – but not too long! – the better your job posting applicants will be.
 A good recruiter will help you create this, and will be able to effectively communicate the job description and more in a conversation with potential candidates.

-- Provide as much information as possible about the organization and the organization’s culture in the job description – this helps sells the candidate and differentiates one position from another.
-Most people are looking for a better culture fit if they open to a move.
+- Provide as much information as possible about the organization and the organization’s culture in the job description – this helps sell the candidate and differentiates one position from another.
+Most people are looking for a better culture fit if they are open to a move.